OneCrazyCoder/MMOGamepadOverlay/README.md

 Get the latest release [here](https://github.com/OneCrazyCoder/MMOGamepadOverlay/releases), including 32-bit (x86) and 64-bit (a64) versions.

-*Optional: You will also find there custom UI file packs for some games with the custom profile I personally use for them, made for even better integration between the game and the overlay.*
+*Optional: You will also find there UI file packs for some games with the custom profile I personally use for them, made for even better integration between the game and the overlay.*

 ## Why though?